-These were the questions, April Razo, CEO of Spectrum Healthcare, an Integrated Healthcare Provider in Cottonwood, Arizona, decided to answer.
+These were the questions, April Rhodes, CEO of Spectrum Healthcare, an Integrated Healthcare Provider in Cottonwood, Arizona, decided to answer.
 Spectrum Healthcare is well-known within the community for the mental healthcare it provides.
 Spectrum’s Mobile Crisis Team is always on call, 24 hours a day, 7 days a week, providing patients help with mental health crises whenever they arise, but Ms. Razo knew that to really make a difference within the community, a much larger network of care would need to be in place; a coordinated effort between all first responders and those who provide crisis care.

 Thus, the Spectrum Healthcare Mobile Crisis Team Partnership Program was born.

-Ms. Razo, together with Sarah Schol, Sr. Director of Strategic Initiatives and Northern AZ Operations with the Crisis Response Network, hit the road the beginning of the year and began an intensive two month training tour, meeting with and training all first responders in the area.
+Ms. Rhodes, together with Sarah Schol, Sr. Director of Strategic Initiatives and Northern AZ Operations with the Crisis Response Network, hit the road the beginning of the year and began an intensive two month training tour, meeting with and training all first responders in the area.
 Training sessions were held at all hours of the day and night to accommodate the varied schedules of the Verde Valley’s First Responders.

-Ms. Razo explains why the program works, “The Spectrum Healthcare Mobile Crisis Team Partnership Program affords law enforcement officers real time alternatives as they encounter persons with mental illness in the field.
+Ms. Rhodes explains why the program works, “The Spectrum Healthcare Mobile Crisis Team Partnership Program affords law enforcement officers real time alternatives as they encounter persons with mental illness in the field.
 Ultimately, we are able to connect people with the help and treatment they need and avoid costly and ineffective methods, such as jail or emergency departments.
 This has significant savings to the taxpayer, but more than that, it offers huge savings in ways we can not measure in dollar amounts, like minimized disruption to the family system and people’s lives, as well as access to the appropriate treatment.”

 The program, which initially began with law enforcement agencies, has now spread to encompass local area Fire Departments, as well as EMT’s.